runziggurat/algorand/SPEC.md

         -> MsgOfInterest

     Results should be introspected manually to check the normal peer responsiveness (latency, throughput) when performing its operations.
+    There are multiple test scenarios with different high-traffic messages:
+    - MsgOfInterest
+    - UniEnsBlockReq
+    - MsgDigestSkip

 ## Resistance